elpinikipapageorgiou/EMERALD-3656ELIDEK-/Multimodal/pyXAI-DeepFCΜ/DeepFCM-PSΟ/ReadMe.md

 folds=10

+# Expert knowledge (if provided)

+If expert knowledge is provided in the form of fuzzy sets, the user must define the Excel file.

+suggested_weights = pd.read_excel("suggested_weights.xlsx", engine='openpyxl')

 # Usage

 This multimodal approach enhances interpretability by integrating both clinical and imaging data, providing a transparent view of interconnections and their contributions to DeepFCM's predictive accuracy.